kailash-manasarovar/statement/docs/personal/health.md

 - I was told I had high ocular pressure and needed to come in to have it monitored regularly as it could be a sign of sudden onset glaucoma which can cause blindness.
 - I went in regularly until the I left for holidays and the pressure was always high.
 I went once in France too I believe.
 - Alain Afflelou didn't note every check that I had but usually did.
-- I was away from Denia until September 2023.
+- I was away from Dénia until September 2023.
 When I got back, I went for an ocular pressure check again and the pressure was low again.
 They told me I didn't need to come back for monitoring anymore.
 - Since then it's been difficult to think straight about anything and I failed to go for a check up again until November 2024.
-- My eyes had been feeling pretty OK up until I spent a week back in my apartment in Denia at the end of October 2024 when I started to feel really unwell.
+- My eyes had been feeling pretty OK up until I spent a week back in my apartment in Dénia at the end of October 2024 when I started to feel really unwell.
 - Included in those unwell feelings was concerns about my eyes: burning sensation, blurred vision, headaches, shooting nerve pains around the face.
 - I got a preliminary eye pressure check in Bangkok mid-November and was informed the pressure was high.
 - Today, Thursday 28th November, I had a full analysis and checkup done at Rutnin Eye Hospital in Bangkok.